denevell/Natch-Android/README.md

 --

+* Tech task: Move the auth key to strings.xml
+* Tech task: Move setting the request headers to a method
 * Task: Setup ci server that simply builds it
 * Task: Setup ci server that runs ui tests
 * Task: Setup ci server that updates the dev version on the play store